Bridging the micro-Hz gravitational wave gap via Doppler tracking with the Uranus Orbiter and Probe Mission: Massive

-The results of our detection forecast are summarised in Table \ref{tab:popresults} and Figure \ref{fig:populationdistr}.
-Regarding the former, we compute the number of expected detections of individual binary SMBHs at three separate SNR thresholds (1, 3, 8), for the three mission scenarios of baseline, priority and optimistic.
-For the \holodeck results we quote the median, $25\%$, and $75\%$ quantiles derived from the 130 GWB-selected populations described above.
-For the Millennium results we quote expectation values in terms of the occupation fraction of BHs in halos.
-The expectation value for the number of detections is broadly consistent for the two adopted population models, and matches, with Millennium results falling within the inner $50\%$ range of holodeck results for $P_{\rm{occ}} \gtrsim 0.4$.
-Even in the baseline scenario, which does not assume any technological improvement with respect to \textit{Cassini}-era technology, we would typically expect the detection of $\mathcal{O}(1)$ binaries at ${\rm SNR} = 3$.
-A mild improvement in the Allan deviation, i.e. to $3\times 10^{-15}$, boosts the number of detections to $\mathcal{O}(10)$.
-Overall, the results shown in Table \ref{tab:popresults} suggest that a mild improvement in Allan deviation over the baseline mission would guarantee the detection of several well constrained monochromatic signals from SMBH binaries, in a mass range that is yet to be explored.
-Indeed, as seen in Figure \ref{fig:populationdistr}, the majority of detected sources would lie around a mass of $10^{9} M_{\odot}$, being detectable out to redshifts of $z\lesssim1$.
+The results of our detection forecast are summarised in Table \ref{tab:popresults} and Fig.~\ref{fig:populationdistr}.
+Regarding the former, we compute the number of expected detections of individual binary SMBHs at three separate SNR thresholds (1, 3, 8), for the three mission scenarios of baseline, priority, and optimistic (\S \ref{sec:scenarios}).
+For the \holodeck{} results we quote the median, $25\%$, and $75\%$ quantiles derived from the $\sim130$ GWB-selected populations described above.
+For the Millennium results, we quote expectation values in terms of the occupation fraction of BHs in halos.
+The expected number of detections is broadly consistent for the two adopted population models; the Millennium expectation values fall within the inner $50\%$ range of \holodeck{} values for $P_{\rm{occ}} \sim 0.1$.

-The main difference between the Millennium and the Holodeck population models lies in the redshift distribution of sources, as can be seen in the bottom panel of Figure \ref{fig:populationdistr}.
-As seen in Figure \ref{fig:omega_gw}, we also note that in the priority scenario, the UOP will be sensitive to the stochastic background of SMBH binaries over the entire frequency range of $10^{-8}$ Hz to $10^{-6}$, provided that the latter follows the scaling of $f^{-2/3}$ that is reported by e.g. \cite{NANOG-GWB:2023}.
+{In the baseline scenario, which does not assume any technological improvement with respect to \textit{Cassini}-era technology, we would typically expect the detection of $\mathcal{O}(0)$ binaries.
+A mild improvement in the Allan deviation, \eg, to $3\times 10^{-15}$, boosts the number of detections to up to $\mathcal{O}(0.1)$ at very low SNR.
+The detection of a supermassive BH binary at SNR=3 is becomes likely for the breakthrough scenario.
+With some numerical experiments based on the Millennium simulation population estimates, we find that the overall number of detectable monochromatic signals $N_{\rm det}$ scales as: